freemansoft/entitopia/README.md

     Step3-.->Phase31[Phase index-populate]
 ```
+## Processing Steps are made up of Phases
+Each step can contain one or more phases as described by json configuration files.
+Phases represent the type of work that can be done in one or more steps.
+Each step can contain zero or more phases.
+The currently supported phases as implemented in [`phase_providers`](phase_providers)

+1. `index-map` - create an index and alias
+1. `enrichment-policies` - create enrichment policies and the related enrichment indexes
+1. `pipelines` - create elasticsearch ingestion pipelines
+1. `index-populate` - load data into an index

 ## Data : Steps
 Processing is made up of one or more steps.
 Data is loaded during the `index-populate` phase.
 We stage the source data in `data` subdirectories that have the same name as their step in the top level configuration